fschlatt/arm/README.md

 # Advantage Based Regret Minimization

 This repository contains a pytorch implementation of advantage based regret minimization from Jin et. al. [1], with some further additions.
 These include combining the advantage and value networks into one and adding the option for simple curriculum learning and future prediction.
-The algorithm is designed to be as general as possible and can be used to train and arbitrary pytorch network on an arbitrary environment.
+The algorithm is designed to be as general as possible and can be used to train an arbitrary pytorch network on an arbitrary environment.

 ## How to train